planetarytechnology/rfcs/text/0000-first-definition.md

 # Summary
 [summary]: #summary

-With this RFC, we would like to get the stone rolling, by proposing some obvious basic rules.
+With this RFC, we would like to get the stone rolling, by proposing some basic definitions.

 # Motivation
 [motivation]: #motivation